rM-self-serve/signature-rM/readme.md

 This simple program will remove the signature from the bottom of emails sent from the device.
 It will also take a backup before the modification, and allow reverting the modication from the backup or by performing the modification in reverse.

+This will only need to be installed once, but run everytime the device updates.

 ## ReMarkable Software Version Compatibility